 Currently ASOs are trained for four weeks before they are posted to various ministries.
 This limits their access to a spectrum of skills and knowledge crucial to performing their roles.

 Largely, the focus has been on introduction to procedures and rules which restricts the scope to build even a base level understanding of competencies.
 Due to this, ASOs often feel the need to acquire new competencies sometimes immediately after they are posted to a ministry.

-All three surveys were designed to include diversity in responses and brought to light a need for building communication skills, behavioural competencies, networking, developing officer like qualities, access to mentoring and mechanisms for lifelong learning.
+All three surveys were designed to include diversity in responses and brought to light the need for building communication skills, behavioural competencies, networking, developing officer-like qualities, access to mentoring, and mechanisms for lifelong learning.

 - How does the ASO Foundation Training program map onto functional and behavioural competencies that are considered essential for ASOs?

 - Observations on modules and the marking scheme.